 # dig +short TXT _acme-challenge.example.com @203.0.113.3

 During the challenge, Let's Encrypt randomly chooses one of the nameservers and checks if there is a matching TXT DNS record there.
 In case the server with the IP address '203.0.113.3 ' is randomly chosen by Let's Encrypt and this server doesn't contain the required TXT DNS record, validation fails and the certificate will not be issued.

 example.comin Domains > example.com > SSL/TLS Certificates.

-Note: When the instruction regarding adding a DNS record is provided by the SSL It! extension, add this record to all nameservers.
+When the instruction on how to add a DNS record on the external DNS side is provided by the SSL It! extension, update this record to all nameservers.

 Note: Alternatively, use Plesk DNS server so the TXT DNS record is added/updated automatically.